line/abc-user-feedback/README.md

 ![cover image](./assets/cover.png)

-ABC User Feedback is a standalone web application designed to manage Voice of Customer (VoC) data.
+ABC User Feedback is a standalone web application designed to manage Voice of Customer (VOC) data.
 It enables you to efficiently gather and categorize customer feedback.
-The application is currently utilized in services with a reach of 10 million MAU.
+With AI-powered insights, you can manage feedback more effectively.
+The application is currently utilized in services reaching 10 million monthly active users (MAU).
 ## Quick Start

 To quickly set up and run the application locally, follow these steps: